 - Minikai Staff: Our staff may access Personal Information and Sensitive Information where required to operate, maintain, and support the secure functioning of the Platform (for example, system troubleshooting or technical support).
 Access is strictly limited to authorised personnel, subject to confidentiality obligations, and monitored through internal controls.

 - Service Providers (Sub-processors): We may engage trusted third parties to support our business operations (for example, cloud hosting providers, analytics tools, and customer support systems).
 These providers may handle Personal Information on our behalf, but only for our purposes and under our instructions.
 They are bound by confidentiality obligations and must comply with privacy standards equivalent to ours.
-Where a provider is located outside Australia or New Zealand, we take additional measures as described in the Data Sovereignty and Cross-Border Protection section.
+See the Data Residency and Retention section for details of how we manage overseas transfers.

 - Change of Care Provider: Where a Care Recipient moves from one Customer to another, their existing Personal Information (including Sensitive Information) stored in the Platform may be made available to the new Customer.
 Such transfers will only occur where permitted under applicable privacy laws and in accordance with the Care Recipient's valid consent form or equivalent authorisation.